 In our hectic world of work it is so reassuring to know that you can get away to places no one can reach you and be totally safe, emercing yourselkves into safe and beautiful landscapes….

 The East Neuk often features in the itineraries of my guests, especially if they disembark one of the cruise ships at Newhaven, South Queensferry or even Dundee.
-There is a lot to do as there are many attractions like Kellie Castle or events like the Pittenweem Arts Festival are well worth visiting.
+There is a lot to do as there are many attractions like Kellie Castle or events like the Pittenweem Arts Festival.
+They are well worth visiting.

 Another prominent feature of the East Neuk and Fife as a wider region is the Fife Coastal Path.
 You can integrate section even into a day tour utilizing a vehicle.